Articles

 Listen to the Master of Ceremonies/Emcee – they’ll explain what’s happening to help visitors.

-Don’t touch people’s regalia without permission.
+Don’t touch people’s Regalia without permission.
 They are not costumes and hold special meaning to dancers.

 Support the vendors.
 Some vendors may have interact or etransfer options, but please make sure you have cash on hand as well.